scalavision/bash4s/README.md

 println(script.mkString("\n"))
 ```

-See more about the `proc` later in this documentation.
+See more about the `proc` capabilites later in this documentation, or in the [os-lib](https://github.com/lihaoyi/os-lib#osproccall)  documentation.

 ### Simple print output debugging